 If you’re carrying large suitcases, we recommend taking a cab.
 A taxi ride from Lyon airport to city centre costs €50-€100, depending on where you get off.
 Taxi can be requested at the airport taxi stand or by Uber.

-The first thing you should do when planning your trip to Lyon is buying a Lyon City Card.
+The first thing you should do when planning your trip to Lyon is buy a Lyon City Card.

 This exclusive Lyon city pass helps you save on public transport, activities, and entertainment by giving you:

-- free admissions to 23 museums and other tourist attractions
+- free admissions to 23 museums and other Lyon tourist attractions

 - unlimited access to Lyon public transport (with the option to include Lyon airport train service via Rhônexpress)

-- one guided tour (chosen among many others by Lyon Tourism)
+- one guided tour (chosen among many others offered by Lyon Tourism)